James Alexander Chambers was a merchant and insurance agent.

 On April 18, 1902, in Winnipeg, Manitoba, James Alexander Chambers married Maude S. Baird.

-In 1902 he was the local manager in Vancouver for the Canadian Rubber Company, and was living at 1834 Barclay Street.
+In 1902, James was the local manager in Vancouver for the Canadian Rubber Company, and was living at 1834 Barclay Street.

 In 1907 he was in a men’s furnishings business with William Bishop.